The Pirates’ 10 Greatest Hitters

 In 1911, Wagner won his eighth and last batting title, a NL record that would be equaled nearly a century later by Tony Gwynn.
 His qualities downgraded in the years to follow but he remained better than most players, hitting .300 up to the age of 39; in 1916, at age 42, he became the oldest player ever to hit an inside-the-park home run.
 After playing his last game in 1917, Wagner totaled 3,420 hits to currently rank him seventh on the all-time list; his 723 steals put him at 10th.
 He would become one of the five charter members of the Hall of Fame.

 Wagner rejoined the Bucs in 1933 for a 19-year tenure as coach after becoming financially crippled from the Great Depression, and was responsible for helping to elevate protégé Arky Vaughan’s game during the 1930s.
 Four years after leaving the bench, Wagner died at age 77.

 In modern times, Wagner is best recalled for being the face of the holy grail of sports cards, the 1910 American Tobacco Company baseball card.
 Very few of the cards had printed when Wagner told the company to stop, because he didn’t want his name associated with a tobacco company on a card given to kids.
-The most expensive of the few Wagner cards known to exist is owned by Arizona Diamondback owner Ken Kendrick, who purchased the card in 2007 for a staggering $2.8 million.
+The most expensive of the few Wagner cards known to exist was bought in 2016 for a record $3.12 million.